-When ECO Climate is on, airflow to unoccupied rear seats will be reduced for energy efficiency.
+If equipped and enabled, ECO Climate may reduce airflow to unoccupied seats for energy efficiency.
 To turn ECO Climate off or on, select Settings > Vehicle > Climate and Air Quality > ECO Climate.

 Air Vents

 Use the sliding knobs on the center and side air vents to change the direction of the airflow.